7. Troubleshooting

 7.3.1.
 The current value seems abnormally high for the displayed power

-In AC systems, it is therefore normal and even expected for the apparent power (S), that is the RMS- voltage multiplied by the current, to be higher than the real power (P).
+In AC systems, it is therefore normal and expected for the apparent power (S) to be higher than the active power (P) whenever the power factor is below 1.

 7.3.2.
 The firmware update via the Ethernet connection failed